hermanhmo/bulkrater/README.md

 Feel free to create a new model with your own data set, or add to the current data set (located at models/meal_scoring_dataset.csv) and retrain the model using the **models/polynomial_regression_trainer.py**

+The current evaluation metrics for the machine learning model are a Mean Squared Error (MSE) of 0.7798 and an R² Score of 0.8786.

 ## Run the prebuilt web app on Google Cloud:

 [Link to the deployed web app on Google Cloud](https://bulkrater-7jh2arsyhq-uc.a.run.app)